-In 2021, cannabis-related legislature has been passing in numerous states, including conservative states like South Dakota, Mississippi and Montana.
+As of early 2023, cannabis-related legislation for both medicinal and recreational use has passed in numerous states.
 In fact, more states have legalized marijuana for either medicinal or recreational use than states that have not.

 With states rapidly approving marijuana legislature, cannabis sales are quickly becoming a large component of the American economy.
-By 2022, marijuana retail sales are projected to grow significantly, reaching about 7.3 billion dollars.
+By the end of 2023, marijuana retail sales are projected to grow significantly, reaching over $31 billion in annual sales and potentially reaching $50 billion in sales by the end of 2028.
 Navigating the marijuana market requires knowing the legalization status in each state, along with how cannabis businesses are regulated and taxed.

 Table of Contents